 A Recap on Candida

+So, what exactly is Candida?
 Candida is a yeast—a simple fungus—that is naturally present in your digestive tract.
-It helps you digest what you eat, and assists in drawing nutrients from those foods.
-Your body only needs a very small amount of Candida to perform these essential functions, and the “good” bacteria in your gut generally keep Candida levels from getting out of control.1 However, there are several common circumstances that can easily lead to Candida overwhelming your “good” bacteria.
+It helps you digest what you eat, and assists in drawing nutrients from food.
+Your body only needs a very small amount of Candida to perform these essential functions.
+Normally, the “good” bacteria in your gut keep Candida levels from getting out of control, however, there are several common circumstances that can easily lead to Candida overwhelming your “good” bacteria.
 These include:

 - A high carb and high sugar diet, which can fuel the growth of Candida

 - Excessive alcohol consumption, which weakens your immune system

 - Antibiotics that kill your body’s good bacteria along with the bad

 - Chronic stress, which impairs your immune system and negatively impacts your digestive system

 - Immunosuppressant drugs used to treat autoimmune diseases that reduce your body’s infection-fighting abilities

 Once Candida albicans overwhelm the “good” bacteria in your gut, they can break down the walls of your intestine and enter into your bloodstream.
 This is why Candida overgrowth can quickly become a full-body problem and lead to an array of health problems such as irritable bowel syndrome, skin issues, fatigue, and mood swings that can affect every part of the body.